What Is Heart Disease?

 Cardiovascular care at Parrish Medical Center combines advanced cardiovascular services and personalized care.
 Our expert interventional cardiologists use the latest technology to diagnose and understand each person’s heart condition.
 Then, our team of doctors, nurses, dietitians and more work with you to help fight your heart disease and protect you from a heart attack.

 PMC now offers one simple test that allows you to find out if you’re at risk for heart attack or stroke.
 The PLAC Test is the only blood test cleared by the U.S. Food and Drug Administration to aid in assessing risk for both coronary heart disease and ischemic stroke associated with atherosclerosis.
 The test measures the level of Lp-PLA2 (lipoprotein-associated phospholipase A2), an enzyme associated with artery inflammation.
-The PLAC Test is available at all Parrish Direct Access Testing locations.
+The PLAC Test is available at all Parrish locations.
+PMC provides full-service laboratory services to patient's with a physician's order.

 Also at PMC, the PAD (peripheral arterial disease) Network is an essential element of our cardiovascular program.
 PAD affects millions of Americans, but few recognize the signs and the disease progresses.
 PAD Network physicians, which include family practice, internal medicine, geriatrics, orthopedics, pulmonology, cardiology and alternative medicine physicians, are trained to look for underlying heart or carotid artery disease, which could prevent a future heart attack or stroke.